Laszlo-ArchitectsPalette/Millennial/_posts/2024-11-10-Unlocking-Efficiency.md

 ## The Impact of Cloud-Based Deliverables on Client Outcomes

-Another key trend we discussed is the use of **cloud-based dashboards and deliverables to leverage BIM data**, a topic that resonated with many on the panel.
+Another key trend we discussed is the use of **cloud-based dashboards and deliverables to leverage design data**, a topic that resonated with many on the panel.
 At Perkins & Will, we’re using cloud-based platforms to provide clients with real-time insights into project progress.
 This transparency enhances client engagement, allowing them to make more informed decisions based on the latest data.
 Additionally, these dashboards serve as centralized hubs for all stakeholders, fostering collaboration by keeping everyone on the same page.
 The result?
 Improved client satisfaction and more efficient workflows that adapt in real-time to project needs.

 ## Cloud Native Approaches and Computational Design

-Kermin Chok expanded on **cloud-native approaches to computational structural design**, emphasizing how these can enhance project outcomes by improving data management, collaboration, and scalability.
+[Kermin Chok](https://www.linkedin.com/in/kermin-chok/?lipi=urn%3Ali%3Apage%3Ad_flagship3_detail_base%3BwMWLJno6RZup5P7VjUQGrQ%3D%3D) expanded on **cloud-native approaches to computational structural design**, emphasizing how these can enhance project outcomes by improving data management, collaboration, and scalability.
 By working within a cloud-based ecosystem, teams can access and compute data remotely, speeding up processes and enabling stakeholders to work from anywhere.
 The scalability of these cloud solutions means that teams can adjust resources based on project demands, improving efficiency and reducing resource strain.

 ## Elevating Knowledge and Adding Value through Data Utilization